sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 # Overview

 The `sas-auth-browser` package provides an api that allows for an application or web page to ensure that a user is authenticated before making SAS api calls or using SAS web components.
-Currently only cookie based authentication is supported.
+Currently only cookie-based authentication is supported.

 # Prerequisites

-In order to successfully make browser based REST calls to viya endpoints using cookies, you will need to enable CORS, Cross-site cookies and CSRF web security settings on the server for your single page application.
-For more information please see the SAS® Visual Analytics SDK [Viya setup guide](https://developer.sas.com/sdk/va/docs/guides/viya-setup/).
+In order to successfully make browser based REST calls to SAS Viya endpoints using cookies, you will need to enable CORS, Cross-site cookies and CSRF web security settings on the server for your single page application.
+For more information please see the SAS® Visual Analytics SDK [SAS Viya setup guide](https://developer.sas.com/sdk/va/docs/guides/viya-setup/).

 # Installation